Have you ever wondered where to start for being a successful data analyst? Here is an article that shows everything about data analysis.

 It is a very important and commonly used statistical term and can be easily calculated in data analysis programs like Microsoft Excel.
 In this article, you will learn how we use it, where do we use it and how can we calculate it in Excel in various ways.

 Why Do We Need The P-Value?

-While doing research with large populations you have to calculate the statistics for each individual and even then you can’t be sure if some of the results are happened because of coincidence or simply luck.
-You can’t know that because it is impossible to observe everything and therefore know everything or even calculate the results of your research for every individual in your population.
+While doing research with large populations you have to calculate the statistics for each individual.
+But even in such a case, you can’t be sure if something is happened because of coincidence or simply luck since it is impossible to observe everything.
 This is where statistics come in.

 Statistical calculations cannot give you an absolute truth but they will help you have a good idea of your researches.